joncoop/letter-boxed-solver/README.md

 # NYT Letter Boxed Solver
 Every [New York Times Letter Boxed](https://www.nytimes.com/puzzles/letter-boxed) game has a two-word solution.
 This is a Python solver for the game.
 It reads a list of dictionary words and finds all possible two-word solutions from the dictionary.
-The included dictionary file contains many obscure words, so you may have to test several possible solutions before finding one that the game will accept.
+The included dictionary file contains many obscure words, so you may have to test several possible solutions before you find one that the game will accept.

 ## Requirements